textadventures/quest/docs/advanced_scope.md

 As of Quest 5.7, there are two new features that let you handle these situations relatively easily.

+To change the scope of all commands, say because of the nature of the rooms or objects (as with the first two examples), use the Extended Scope feature.
+If this is for a specific command (as with CAST, BUY or CALL in the examples above), use Alternative Scope.

 Extended Scope
 --------------

-The first is an extended scope.
 On the _Features_ tab of the game object, tick "Advanced scripts", then go to the _Advanced scripts_ tab.
 The script at the bottom allows you to add items to the scope Quest uses to decide what the player can reach.

 ### Scenery

-The simplest way to use this is to set up a room, let us say it is called "scenery") of background objects, things like walls, floor and ceiling.
+The simplest way to use this is to set up a room, let us say it is called "scenery", of background objects, things like walls, floor and ceiling.
 Each object should be set to be scenery (_Setup_ tab).
 The script then adds each item in the scenery room to a special variable called "items":

 ```
 foreach (obj, GetDirectChildren(scenery)) {